MediaMath/screenshooter/README.md

   - [inputEnter](#inputenter)
   - [scrollPage](#scrollpage)

-#####Base Methods
+###Base Methods
+---
 ####clickElement
 ```python
 clickElement(driver, view, function, xPath, iFrame = None)
 ```
-The `driver`, `view`, and `function` arguments are passed along to the screenshot call.
-The `iFrame` argument is used to switch focus to the frame given; works with either a name field or id field i.e. `<element id='value'>` or `<element name='value'`; defaults to None.
-The `xPath` argument is used to locate the correct element, then a click action is performed on that argument and a screenshot is taken.
+Args:
+- `driver`, `view`, `function`: passed into `screenshot(driver, view, function)`
+- `xPath`: used to locate the correct element
+- `iFrame`: used to switch focus to the frame given
+  - Acceptable values: either a name field or id field i.e. `<element id='value'>` or `<element name='value'`
+  - Default: `None`

+A click action is performed on the xPath argument and a screenshot is taken.

+---

 ####enterElement
 ```python
 enterElement(driver, view, function, element)
 ```
+Args:
-The `driver`, `view`, and `function` arguments are passed along to the screenshot call.
-The `element` argument is used to perform an enter key press on that element and then a screenshot is taken.
+- `driver`, `view`, `function`: passed into `screenshot(driver, view, function)`
+- `element`: used to perform an enter key press on that element and then a screenshot is taken

 The reason the whole element is taken instead of the xPath like the previous clickElement method is because often times data needs to be entered before the enter key is pressed, this allows for such data entry.

+---

 ####getXPath
 ```python